arcee-ai/DALM/README.md

 ![E2E](https://i.imgur.com/SDoY0oq.png)

-For the first time in the literature, we modified the initial RAG-end2end model ([TACL paper](https://aclanthology.org/2023.tacl-1.1/), [HuggingFace implementation](https://github.com/huggingface/transformers/tree/main/examples/research_projects/rag-end2end-retriever)) to work with decoder-only language models like Llma, Falcon, or GPT.
+For the first time in the literature, we modified the initial RAG-end2end model ([TACL paper](https://aclanthology.org/2023.tacl-1.1/), [HuggingFace implementation](https://github.com/huggingface/transformers/tree/main/examples/research_projects/rag-end2end-retriever)) to work with decoder-only language models like Llama, Falcon, or GPT.
 We also incorporated the **in-batch negative concept** alongside the RAG's marginalization to make the entire process **efficient**.

 - Inside the [training](https://github.com/arcee-ai/DALM/tree/main/dalm/training) folder, you'll find two codes to train the RAG-end2end and Retriever with contrastive learning.